antcalcagni/fuzzyGibbs/README.md

                     R2Cpp_funConverter_exec.R is the script used to convert R functions into executable cpp routines (the output is: R2Cpp_internal.cpp)
                     The compiled cpp files are stored into the folder cache/[modelName]/sourceCpp..

+The R scripts are as follows:
-applications.R: It is the main R file used to define and fit the hypothesised models on each dataset.
-The file is structured into large sections,
-                each of them containing the 4 steps used to prepare the data, compile the model, run the AGS algorithm, compute posterior summary stats.
+- applications.R: It is the main R file used to define and fit the hypothesised models on each dataset.
+The file is structured into large sections, each of them containing the 4 steps used to prepare the data, compile the model, run the AGS algorithm, compute posterior summary stats.

-applications_analyses.R: It contains the script used for the PPC analysis on the three datasets used in applications.R simulation_study.R: It contains the script used for running the simulation study along with the associated graphical results.
+- applications_analyses.R: It contains the script used for the PPC analysis on the three datasets used in applications.R
+- simulation_study.R: It contains the script used for running the simulation study along with the associated graphical results.

-AGS_exec.R:  It is the R script internally used by applications.R to distribute AGS across cores via GNU Parallel
+- AGS_exec.R:  It is the R script internally used by applications.R to distribute AGS across cores via GNU Parallel